wp-plugins/easy-to-use/readme.txt

 == Changelog ==

+= 2.0 - 2015-08-12 =
+* code refactoring (OOP approach instead of procudural)
+* add assets only in login and admin sections (removed from frontend to speedup websites)

 = 1.8 - 2015-06-07 =
 * increase login interval to 1 year
-* move javasscript to footer
+* move javascript to footer

 = 1.7 - 2014-06-11 =
 * unmask password fields loaded via ajax (thanks to Zane Matthew - the author of the [zM AJAX Login & Register](http://wordpress.org/plugins/zm-ajax-login-register/) plugin)